 It is time to ask the question: why are fish farms raising Atlantic salmon in BC where there are five species of Pacific salmon?
 Why are fish farms in the ocean when all their problems can be eliminated on land?
+Why are fish farms raising carnivores that require the killing of many stocks of ocean fish that should be eaten by people?

-Here is a new 2013 document that shows on-land, circulating system makes more money than in-ocean net-pen operations: http://tidescanada.org/wp-content/uploads/files/salmon/workshop-sept-2013/NEWD1-11TrondRostenandBrianVinci.pdf.
+Here is a new 2013 document that shows on-land, circulating systems make more money than in-ocean net-pen operations: http://tidescanada.org/wp-content/uploads/files/salmon/workshop-sept-2013/NEWD1-11TrondRostenandBrianVinci.pdf.
 It is a very technical document, but worth the effort of crunching through it.
 You will note that different assumptions give different results, but the last page says it all: production of fish on-land is not more expensive than in-ocean (note that this is stated in the negative based on the initial hypothesis statement)

 Here is the CAAR symposium link on other closed containment studies: http://tidescanada.org/salmon/aquaculture-innovation-workshops-and-reports/.